josolanes/ContainrBot/readme.md

 * GAME_SERVERS_LIST: A list of game server data objects with these properties:
   * FriendlyName: The name used when interacting with the chat bot
   * ContainerName: The container name
-* TOKEN: The token to enable clients to reach the API

 Examples: